 Camila is regularly instructed to appear in the First-tier and Upper Tribunals in complex asylum, human rights and deport appeals for vulnerable adults and children.
 She has particular experience representing victims of human trafficking, torture and sexual violence, unaccompanied minors, individuals with mental health needs and those who lack capacity.

 Camila’s experience of the range of immigration matters also includes issues relating to revocation of refugee status, ‘first countries of asylum’ and the Immigration Rules (including entry clearance).
-She is developing a practice in asylum claims involving concurrent extradition proceedings.
+She is developing a practice in asylum claims involving national security issues and concurrent extradition proceedings.

-Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal and trafficking.
+Camila represents clients in judicial review claims, including on an urgent basis, in the Upper Tribunal and Administrative Court, including challenges to decisions relating to fresh claims, certification, immigration detention, removal, trafficking and the issuance of passports.

-She represented the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market, led by Marc Willers QC.
+She represented the Seven Sisters Latin Village market traders in their legal challenge to the government’s decision to redevelop the market.

 Camila advises claimants in civil damages claims against the police and prisons, including false imprisonment, assault, malicious prosecution, misfeasance in public office and claims under the Human Rights Act 1998.
-She represents bereaved family members in inquests and has experience in making submissions on the applicability of Article 2 ECHR.
+She represents bereaved family members in inquests engaging Article 2 ECHR.

-Camila was led by Una Morris for the claimant in TPKN v Ministry of Defence EWHC 1488 (QB).
+Camila was junior for the claimant in TPKN v Ministry of Defence EWHC 1488 (QB).
 The primary issue was whether the Ministry of Defence could be held vicariously liable for the rape of the claimant by a fellow soldier on base, following a social event.
 The claimant successfully appealed against summary judgment/strike out on all grounds.

-During her pupillage under the supervision of Maya Sikand QC and Keir Monteith QC, Camila worked on statutory criminal appeals against conviction for victims of human trafficking (including R v L; R v N EWCA Crim 2129), and drafted grounds of referral to the Criminal Cases Review Commission.
+During her pupillage under the supervision of Maya Sikand QC and Keir Monteith QC at Garden Court Chambers, Camila worked on statutory criminal appeals against conviction for victims of human trafficking (including R v L; R v N EWCA Crim 2129), and drafted grounds of referral to the Criminal Cases Review Commission.
 She also appeared in the Crown, Magistrates and Youth courts for trials, bail hearings, sentencing, contested Proceeds of Crime Act proceedings and Criminal Behaviour Order hearings.

-Before coming to the Bar Camila volunteered at a human rights consultancy in Colombia, Grenfell Legal Support, the Free Representation Unit, the United Migrant Workers Education Project and Survival International.
+Before coming to the Bar Camila volunteered at a human rights consultancy in Colombia, Grenfell Legal Support, the Free Representation Unit, the United Migrant Workers Education Programme at Unite the Union and Survival International.
 She completed her LLM thesis under the supervision of Professor Roger O'Keefe on the protection of indigenous culture under international human rights and cultural heritage law (first class).

 Asylum Research Centre publishes its major 'Comparative Analysis of US Department of State Country Reports on Human Rights Practices (2016-2019)' yielding interesting results on the reliability of reports produced by the Trump administration (2020)